Uriopass/Collagol/README.md

 ## TODO

 Sorted by priority:
- * Better mobile support / responsive design
  * RLE Sharing
+ * Smarter zoom on region
  * Temporary RLE
  * Identify which cells was placed by player